ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 The given function determines the characteristics of all indicators as a whole.
 Only ``title`` is a necessary argument which sets the name of the indicator.
-This name will be used in the Indicators’ dialogue.
+This name will be used in the Indicators' dialogue.

-``shorttitle`` is the short name of an indicator displayed in the chart’s legend.
+``shorttitle`` is the short name of an indicator displayed in the chart's legend.
 If it has not been specified, then it will use the ``title`` value.

 ``overlay`` is a logical type of argument.
 If it is true then the study